 The Annual Incentive Plan's components have varying weights assigned, as well as varying award opportunities based upon job function.
-The performance period for the Annual Incentive Plan for 2023 began on January 1, 2023 and ended on December 31, 2023.
-However, the Company is unable as of the date of this proxy statement to certify as to the satisfaction of the performance goals for 2023.
-For 2023, the weighting for Mr. Black's incentive award was 85% corporate goals and 15% branch/departmental goals, with a maximum payout of 100% of eligible compensation.
-For 2023, the weighting for Mr. Jones' incentive award was 80% corporate goals and 20% branch/departmental goals, with a maximum payout of 75% of eligible compensation.
-For 2023, the weighting for Mr. Richards' incentive award was 50% corporate goals and 50% branch/departmental goals, with a maximum payout of 25% of eligible compensation.
+The performance period for the Annual Incentive Plan for 2024 began on January 1, 2024 and ended on December 31, 2024.
+However, the Company is unable as of the date of this proxy statement to certify as to the satisfaction of the performance goals for 2024.
+For 2024, the weighting for Mr. Black's incentive award was 85% corporate goals and 15% branch/departmental goals, with a maximum payout of 100% of eligible compensation.
+For 2024, the weighting for Mr. Richards' incentive award was 50% corporate goals and 50% branch/departmental goals, with a maximum payout of 35% of eligible compensation.
+For 2024, the weighting for Mr. Wilson's incentive award was 60% corporate goals and 40% branch/departmental goals, with a maximum payout of 35% of eligible compensation.
+For 2024, the weighting for Mr. Jones' incentive award was 80% corporate goals and 20% branch/departmental goals, with a maximum payout of 75% of eligible compensation.

-Pursuant to the terms of the Annual Incentive Plan, Mr. Black and Mr. Jones, who are both retirement eligible, elected to receive 100% of their earned Annual Incentive Plan awards, if any, in the form of cash.
+Pursuant to the terms of the Annual Incentive Plan, Messrs.
+Black, Wilson and Jones, who each are retirement eligible, elected to receive 100% of their earned Annual Incentive Plan awards, if any, in the form of cash.
 Mr. Richards, who is not retirement eligible, will receive his earned Annual Incentive Plan award, if any, 70% in the form of cash and 30% in the form of restricted stock.
 The grants of restricted stock vest ratably over a three-year period commencing on the first anniversary of the date of grant and continuing each anniversary date.
 Once issued, the awards of restricted stock granted in connection with the Annual Incentive Plan are subject to the terms and conditions of the underlying equity incentive plan.